Torch (juggling): Wicks

 Both materials come in reels of material ranging from 13mm to 180mm wide and up to 100m long.
-Around 40–80cm of wick is wrapped onto each torch.
+Around 40–80 cm of wick is wrapped onto each torch.
 In general, it is best to use hard limiting devices, such as nuts and bolts or kevlar thread, to hold the wick securely to itself and onto the shaft of the torch.

 Construction

 The torch is usually constructed around a wooden dowel which runs the length of the torch from the knob (base) to the top.
-The lower 8-10 inch section is fitted with a handle, and is the section the juggler uses to catch and throw the torch.
+The lower 8–10 inch section is fitted with a handle, and is the section the juggler uses to catch and throw the torch.
 The handle can be covered in spiral wound plastic, cloth or leather.
 The middle of the torch is often larger in diameter than the handle and this section helps to balance the torch and makes it easier to juggle.
 The upper portion of the dowel is often covered in metal (usually aluminium) with the uppermost section covered in a wick.
 The wick is wrapped around the top of the shaft several times and secured with screws into the wooden core.